acuciureanu/log-name-generator/Readme.md

 Examples:
-  log-name-generator -days 7 -ext txt -log-names 'server,error' This command generates server and error log filenames for the past 7 days with a .txt extension. log-name-generator -days 5 -seed-file seeds.txt
+  log-name-generator -days 7 -ext txt -log-names 'server,error' This command generates server and error log filenames for the past 7 days with a .txt extension.

+Date Format Examples:
+  -date-format "2006-01-02" : Use ISO 8601 format (e.g., server-2024-04-02.log)
+  -date-format "20060102" : Use a compact format without separators (e.g., server-20240402.log)
+  -date-format "2006_01_02" : Use underscores as separators (e.g., server-2024_04_02.log)
+  -date-format "2006-Jan-02" : Include a three-letter month abbreviation (e.g., server-2024-Apr-02.log)
+  -date-format "200601021504" : Extend the compact date format to include hours and minutes (e.g., server-202404021530.log)

+More usage examples:
+  log-name-generator -days 5 -seed-file seeds.txt
-  This command uses seed names from 'seeds.txt' to generate log filenames for the past 5 days.
+  This command uses seed names from 'seeds.txt' to generate log filenames for the past 5 days. log-name-generator -days 3 -date-format "2006-Jan-02" This command generates log filenames for the past 3 days using the format with a three-letter month abbreviation.
 ```

 ## License